 - Complete State Form 52884 - Request for Certificate of Financial Assurance (COFA) for USTs (available on the IDEM Forms page).

-- Have a Certificate of Financial Responsibility (COFR), which is available as a template [DOC], that shows they have a device outlined under 329 IAC 9-8 to meet the state and federal law for financial responsibility.
+- Have a Certificate of Financial Responsibility (COFR) that shows they have a device outlined under 329 IAC 9-8 to meet the state and federal law for financial responsibility.

 - Demonstrate compliance with their financial responsibility requirements by keeping their COFA, COFR, and a copy of the financial responsibility mechanism(s) at their facility so they are available for inspection.